Bradley was optioned to Triple-A Columbus on Tuesday, Mandy Bell of MLB.com reports.

 Bradley has been assigned to Double-A Akron to open the 2018 season, Zack Meisel of The Athletic Cleveland reports.

 In a somewhat surprising move, Bradley will open the 2018 season back at Double-A despite hitting a respectable .251/.331/.465 with 23 homers in 131 games with the RubberDucks in 2017.
-The 21-year-old doesn't have much left to prove at the Double-A level, so look for the highly-touted prospect to join Triple-A Columbus early on in 2018.
+The 21-year-old doesn't have much left to prove at the Double-A level, so look for the highly touted prospect to join Triple-A Columbus soon.

 With Opening Day about two and a half weeks away, the Indians have begun to clear some of their prospects out of camp in order to open up more at-bats in Cactus League action for players who are more serious candidates for the 25-man roster.
 Bradley, who is viewed as one of the top sluggers in the minors after amassing 79 home runs over the past three seasons, is expected to open the 2018 campaign with Triple-A Columbus.

 Bradley will head to Glendale to play in this year's Arizona Fall League, Jordan Bastian of MLB.com reports.